FAQ: FREQUENTLY ASKED QUESTIONS

 Private classes are specially arranged times for an individual student to meet with an instructor and practice something of particular interest or need for that specific student.
 These classes are paid separately from tuition.
 Often private classes are designed to help students prepare for a competition or audition.
 Other students may request private classes to work on a specific aspect of their technique.

-How much do classes at BBT cost?
+How much do classes at Brighton Ballet Theater cost?

 How often does my child need to stretch?